finaldie/final_dev_env/README.md

 ./install.sh
 ```

+Note: After installing, you need to re-login<br>
-Note: After installing, the bashrcs will append to `~/.bash_profile`
+Note: The extension bashrc will append to `~/.bash_profile`